iy4vet/minecraft-server-discord-bot-python/README.md

 2. `/stop` will shut down the Minecraft server if no players are online.
 3. `/info` will give you the server information.
 4. `/ipcheck` will check the server address given in `$info`.
 The bot will try to update the server address on its own if the address doesn't work.
 5. `/say <message>` will send a message in the Minecraft server if it's running.
 The message will appear as `{username#0000} <message>`.
-Note that this is only one-way and that Minecraft to Discord chat integration hasn't been implemented yet. *This command is still available, but its use is discouraged in favour of a new feature. *
+Note that this is only one-way and that Minecraft to Discord chat integration hasn't been implemented yet. **This command is still usable, but is discouraged in favour of a new and better feature.**
 6. `/help` can be used to get information on these commands on Discord.
 ### These commands can be used only by the user(s) set in `server-op`:
-1. `/cmd` will execute a Minecraft command.
+1. `/cmd <command>` will execute a Minecraft command.
 For example, `/cmd time set 0`.
 The bot will respond with the output, in this case `Rcon: Set the time to 0`.
-2. `/ipset` will take a new server address and check it.
-If it's valid, the bot will start using that address moving forward (will be reset if the bot restarts).
+2. `/ipset <address> <port>` will take a new server address and check it.
+If it's valid, the bot will start using that address moving forward.
+Providing a new port is optional: the bot defaults to the current server port.
+This will be reset when the bot restarts.

 ## Installation
 Follow these steps: